 Conference Location: Sandman Signature Lethbridge Lodge (320 Scenic Drive South, Lethbridge, AB)

 Learn it Today, Use it Tomorrow!
-Practical, Cutting Edge Interventions for Improving Executive Function Skills in Students
+Practical, Cutting Edge Interventions for Improving Executive Function Skills in Individuals

 Executive function skills refer to the brain functions we use to manage our attention, our emotions and our behavior in pursuit of our goals.
-Young children rely on these skills to follow a sequence of instructions for daily tasks while older children need these skills to “break a task down” into a sequence of steps and organize a timeline as the demands for independent learning increases.
-The ability of young children to control their emotional and cognitive impulses is a very strong indicator of both short-term and long-term success, academic and otherwise.
-In some studies, self-regulation skills have been shown to predict academic achievement more reliably than I.Q. tests.
+Young children rely on these skills to follow a sequence of instructions for daily tasks while older individuals need these skills to “break a task down” into a sequence of steps and organize a timeline as the demands for independent learning increases.

 Day 2 – A DEEP DIVE: ADVANCED IMPLEMENTATION OF EXECUTIVE FUNCTION SKILLS